mauriziowiiisdom/OpsT/README.md

 # OpsT
 Repository for Wiiisdom Ops for Tableau tests.
-Contains push token to trigger jenkins pipeline when something changes
+Added OpsT_MM webhook to trigger jenkins job when repository changes